laserattack/luajit-installer/README.md

 ### Prerequisites

 To build LuaJIT, you need _Microsoft Build Tools_.
-You probably have them. if not, then:
+You probably have them (to check if you have them, run the script and see if LuaJIT is installed). if not, then:

 - Download _Microsoft Build Tools_ installer for example here [aka.ms/vs/17/release/vs_buildtools.exe](https://aka.ms/vs/17/release/vs_buildtools.exe)
 - Run it